pyccel/pyccel/tutorial/function-pointers-as-arguments.md

     func1(a, b, foo)
 ```

-After trying to pyccelize the Python code above, here are the generated codes:
+After trying to pyccelise the Python code above, here are the generated codes:

 The generated code of the Fortran module: